-I better stop now; my metaphors are making me hungry.
-But before I go, I will leave you with a sinewy question for your brain to gnaw on:
+I hope you enjoyed my introduction to the Mystery Master website.
+Before I go, I want to leave you with a question for your brain to ponder:

 Can you write a program that (1) converts the text of a logic puzzle to data, and (2) uses that data to solve the logic puzzle?